 Waiting lists are managed by different groups according to the organ involved and the state or territory where the recipient is located.

 Australia has strict guidelines about the allocation of organs and tissues.
 The Transplantation Society of Australia and New Zealand (TSANZ) has developed guidelines for organ transplantation, Organ Transplantation from Deceased Donors: Consensus Statement on Eligibility Criteria and Allocation Protocols.

 Allocation is a complex process.
 When an organ (other than kidneys) becomes available for donation, a DonateLife donor coordinator passes the necessary information to transplant units in that state.
-If there is no suitable recipient, the organ is offered to organ donation transplant units in other states and territories on a roster basis that is designed to promote equity.
+If there is no suitable recipient, the organ is offered to transplant units in other states and territories on a roster basis that is designed to promote equity.

 Criteria used in considering potential organ transplant recipients include: